zchee/golang-wiki/Home.md

 Once you have an overview of the language, here are resources you can use to learn more.

   - [Learning Go](Learn) - A collection of resources for learning Go - beginner to advanced.
+    - [Best Practices for a New Go Developer](https://medium.com/@IndianGuru/best-practices-for-a-new-go-developer-8660384302fc) - Insights from Go community members.
     - [Server programming](LearnServerProgramming) - Building web, mobile, and API servers.
     - [The Go Bridge Foundry](https://github.com/gobridge) - A member of the [Bridge Foundry](http://bridgefoundry.org/) family, offering a complete set of free Go training materials with the goal of bringing Go to underrepresented communities.
     - [More on concurrency](LearnConcurrency)